-From 2016, the 2030 Agenda for Sustainable Development provides the official international framework for national and international efforts to achieve sustainable development and reduce poverty.
+Since 2016, the 2030 Agenda for Sustainable Development has provided the framework for national and international efforts to achieve sustainable development and reduce poverty.
 The 17 Sustainable Development Goals (SDGs) replace the Millennium Development Goals.

 2030 Agenda for Sustainable Development

-The 2030 Agenda for Sustainable Development sets out 17 objectives, known as the Sustainable Development Goals (SDGs) and 169 targets on issues ranging from ending extreme poverty and hunger through education, health, gender equality, water, energy, the economy and work, biodiversity and ecosystems, and peaceful and inclusive societies.
+The 2030 Agenda for Sustainable Development sets out 17 objectives, known as the Sustainable Development Goals (SDGs), and 169 targets on issues ranging from ending extreme poverty and hunger to education, health, gender equality, water, energy, the economy and employment, biodiversity and ecosystems, and peaceful and inclusive societies.
 They are formulated as follows:

 - Ensure sustainable consumption and production patterns

 In addition to the goals, the 2030 Agenda for Sustainable Development includes implementation, follow-up and review measures.
-From 2016, it provides the official international framework for national and international efforts to achieve sustainable development and reduce poverty.
+Since 2016, it has provided the official international framework for national and international efforts to achieve sustainable development and fight poverty.